plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/portilla_simoncelli/getting_started/ps_basic_synthesis.md

 The original {cite:alp}`Portilla2000-param-textur` publication was accompanied by [matlab code](https://github.com/LabForComputationalVision/textureSynth/) which computed the model's output ("analysis") and generated new metamers for the model ("synthesis").
 This code was hyper-specific for the Portilla-Simoncelli texture model and would not work with any other models.

 `plenoptic` includes an implementation of the original model which is compatible with our gradient-based synthesis methods.
-In this notebook, we will introduce the {class}`~plenoptic.simulate.models.portilla_simoncelli.PortillaSimoncelli` class and how to use it with the {class}`~plenoptic.synthesize.metamer.Metamer` class to synthesize model metamers.
+In this notebook, we will introduce the {class}`~plenoptic.models.PortillaSimoncelli` class and how to use it with the {class}`~plenoptic.Metamer` class to synthesize model metamers.

 :::{admonition} Reproducing the metamers in this notebook
 :class: warning dropdown